dfrechdev/create-apex-js-app/README.md

 -   **Initial version**: Define the initial version of your library.
 The version needs to follow the [semantic versioning](https://semver.org/) rules.
 By default, version 1.0.0 is used.

+-   **output format**: The output format defines the module you want to create.
+By default, the library is created as an IIFE (Immediately Invoked Function Execution), which is s good fit for browsers.
+If you want to use your library in other modules/libraries however, you might want to choose another format.

 ## Usage

-The project contains a "src" folder with a file called "main.js".
+The generated project contains a `src` folder with a file called `main.js`.
 This is the default entry point for the bundle generation and the place where your JavaScript code should go.
 You can import any node package that you have installed or local modules that you have created in seperate files.
 All exported variables, objects or functions within the main.js file will be accessible in your library.
-Check the "examples" folder in your project to see how you can add your code.
+Check the `examples` folder in your project to see how you can add your code.

 ### Development build